mongoid/kiqstand/README.md

 Kiqstand [![Build Status](https://secure.travis-ci.org/mongoid/kiqstand.png?branch=master&.png)](http://travis-ci.org/mongoid/kiqstand)
 ========

-Kiqstand is a middleware for Sidekiq for use with Mongoid and Moped.
+Kiqstand is a middleware for Sidekiq for use with Mongoid 3.

 Compatibility
 -------------